jerryscript-project/iotjs/docs/api/IoT.js-API-File-System.md

 * `buffer <Buffer>` - buffer that the data will be written to.
 * `offset <Number>` - offset of the buffer where to start writing.
 * `length <Number>` - number of bytes to read.
-* `position <Number>` - specifying where to start read data from the file, if `null`, read from current position.
+* `position <Number>` - specifying where to start read data from the file, if `null` or `undefined`, read from current position.
 * `callback <Function(err: null | Error, bytesRead: Number, buffer: Buffer)>`

-Reads data from the file specified by fd asynchronously.
+Reads data from the file specified by `fd` asynchronously.

 **Example**